Your perfect Ontario cottage week starts here

 The cottage comfortably sleeps up to 8 guests across 4 bedrooms and 2 bathrooms, with two separate living areas — one on each level — so families or groups have room to gather together or spread out.
 Big windows frame the lake from every angle, filling the cottage with natural light and bringing the outside in.

 Rocky shore with sandy bottom makes for perfect swimming off the dock.
-The water is shallow and calm — ideal for families with kids.
+The water is shallow and calm.
 A canoe is included for exploring the lake at your own pace.

 Everything you need for the perfect week